Nancy Pelosi unveils an ambitious plan to lower drug prices

 The Commerce Department’s inflation index for prescription drug prices has declined in seven of the last eight months, which is highly unusual.
 That index includes lower-cost generic drugs.

 The story is different for brand name drugs, however.
 A recent analysis by The Associated Press shows that on average prices are still going up but at a slower pace.
-The cost of brand name drugs is most concerning to consumers, because it translates to steep copays for insured patients.
+Costly brand-name drugs can translate to steep copays for insured patients.

 The AP analysis found that in the first seven months of 2019, drugmakers raised list prices for brand name medicines by a median, or midpoint, of 5%.